kuzzleio/documentation-old/src/plugins-reference/plugins-context/accessors.md

 ## `storage`

-This accessor allows plugins to manage their private and secure permanent storage.
+This accessor allows plugins to manage their own private and secure permanent storage.
-Data stored in this space cannot be accessed from Kuzzle, its API, or from another plugin.
+Data stored in this space cannot be accessed from Kuzzle Backend, or from the Kuzzle Backend API, or from another plugin.

-The only way a document stored in this space can be accessed is if the owner plugin explicitly allows it, by extending Kuzzle's API with a route exposing that data.
+The only way a document stored in this space can be accessed outside the plugin is if that plugin extends Kuzzle Backend's API with a route exposing that data.

 This storage space is a whole [data index]({{ site_base_path }}guide/essentials/persisted/#working-with-persistent-data).

-Data stored in this space can be accessed by using the [Repository constructor]({{ site_base_path }}plugins-reference/plugins-context/constructors/#repository)
+Data stored in this space can be accessed through the [Repository constructor]({{ site_base_path }}plugins-reference/plugins-context/constructors/#repository).

 ### `bootstrap`

 {{{since "1.0.0"}}}

-Allows to initialize the plugin storage index.
-When called, it will create the Elastisearch index and the `collections` provided in argument.
+Used to initialize the plugin storage index.
+When called, it will create the Elastisearch index and the `collections` provided in the input argument.

 Can be called multiple times as long as the mappings are not modified through calls.